Nandhini-Ammaiappan/Project-2---Automated-Analysis/happiness/README.md

 HAPPINESS.CSV is used as input for the analysis.
 This file contains 2363 rows and 11 columns.
-The file contains data related to various countries, focusing on wellbeing and quality of life indicators.
-Each row represents a specific year for a country, with metrics such as 'Life Ladder', which suggests overall life satisfaction; 'Log GDP per capita', reflecting economic performance; and 'Social support', indicating the social resources available to individuals.
-Additionally, indicators like 'Healthy life expectancy at birth' and 'Freedom to make life choices' assess health and personal freedoms, respectively.
-Other columns measure 'Generosity', 'Perceptions of corruption', and emotional states, including 'Positive affect' and 'Negative affect'.
-This dataset is likely used for analyzing the factors that contribute to happiness and life satisfaction across different nations over time.
+This dataset appears to be related to the measurement of well-being and quality of life across various countries.
+It includes socio-economic indicators such as 'Log GDP per capita', which suggests it analyzes the relationship between economic factors and life satisfaction ('Life Ladder') over different years.
+Other factors such as 'Social support', 'Healthy life expectancy at birth', and 'Freedom to make life choices' indicate a multi-dimensional approach to assessing happiness and well-being.
+The columns 'Generosity', 'Perceptions of corruption', 'Positive affect', and 'Negative affect' further enrich the understanding of subjective life experiences in relation to objective conditions.
 Data in the file can contain ['categorical', 'numerical', 'time-series']

 ### Statistical Details: